codearryaas/swift-rank/readme.txt

 == Description ==

-Swift Rank helps you add professional Schema.org structured data to your WordPress website using the recommended JSON-LD format.
-Improve your search engine visibility and enable rich snippets in Google search results with powerful schema templates.
+Swift Rank makes it incredibly easy to add Schema.org structured data to your WordPress website.
+Boost your SEO visibility and stand out in Google search results with eye-catching rich snippets—all without writing a single line of code.

 **Why Schema Markup Matters for Your WordPress Site**